-Sony's PS5 pro controller – the DualSense Edge – is packed with high-end features, which is reflected in the price
+Sony's PS5 pro controller – the DualSense Edge – is packed with high-end features, which is reflected in its high-end price

-You can read our PS5 DualSense Edge Controller review to find out what I thought of Sony’s pro-grade pad.
+You can read my extensive PS5 DualSense Edge Controller review to find out what I thought of Sony’s pro-grade pad.
 Here’s a spoiler, though: I think it’s too expensive for what you get but a pleasing upgrade over the standard DualSense controller.
 It will certainly appeal to competitive players, but more casual gamers would probably steer clear.

 The Shortcut is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

-Along with the official price of the DualSense Edge, we also learned how much the replaceable analog stick modules will cost.
-Sony is selling them for $20, which is slightly more expensive than I’d like.
-Still, it’s probably a lot cheaper than sending your controller off for repair if your pad develops stick drift and your warranty has run out, but it still seems a little pricey.
+Along with the official price of the DualSense Edge, we also know how much the replaceable analog stick modules will cost.
+Sony is selling them for $20 a piece, which is slightly more expensive than I hoped.
+Buying an analog stick module will be a lot cheaper than sending your controller off for repair if your pad develops stick drift and your warranty has run out, but it still seems a little pricey.

-If the DualSense Edge price hasn’t put you off, the PS5 DualSense Edge pre-order date was October 25, though the actual release date is January 26, 2023.
+If the DualSense Edge price hasn’t put you off, the PS5 DualSense Edge pre-order date was October 25, 2022, though the actual release date was January 26, 2023.
 You can read all about the controller’s features below and my original price analysis.